 Mechanism of Injury

 The mechanism by which flecainide might cause liver injury is unknown.
 Flecainide is metabolized in the liver predominantly by CYP 2D6.
+In some instances, symptoms and liver test abnormalities may be due to worsening of congestive heart failure and hepatic congestion.

 Outcome and Management